Jamesclark32/db-shell/README.md

 For the most part, this will behave like the mysql cli client.

-You can exit the interface at any time by pressing `control + C`
+You can exit the interface at any time by typing `exit`.
+Pressing `control + C` currently also exits, but this is considered a bug.

 ## Configuration
 See the Publishing Configs section for instructions to make the config file available to modify.